 There are a number of different tutorials for making HSTs (half square triangles/triangle squares) and I link to some of them below.
-My technique below makes 8 HSTs at a time and can be used for the Double Pinwheel we made the other day.
+My technique below makes 8 HSTs at a time and can be used for the Double Pinwheel that is part of the Quilt Class tutorials.

 This is more of an informational tutorial than a tutorial related to certain blocks.
 HSTs are a component in many, many blocks designs, so learning to make HSTs using this method will come in handy

 I started with 5″ squares, which is the size they used on the show.
 The 5″ squares make 8 HSTs.
 I thought it would be a great way to use charm packs.
 For other sizes, I have created the AQ HST Size Chart.
 You need this chart to find the sizes of the various pieces to make other block patterns.

 - rotary cutting ruler large enough to cut 4.5″ squares

 - Optional: rotating cutting mat** (very helpful)

 - fabric (2 different)